ADD CONDITION

 Rinse again thoroughly.

-These instructions ensure proper use and effectiveness of the antiseptic products while minimizing the risk of adverse effects.
+These instructions ensure effective cleansing and preparation while minimizing the risk of irritation or adverse reactions.

 Contraindications